markirch/sat-modulo-symmetries/docs/index.md

 ## Solvers

-SMS currently requires the SAT solver [Cadical](https://github.com/arminbiere/cadical), but optionally als supports [Clingo](https://potassco.org/clingo).
+SMS currently requires the SAT solver [Cadical](https://github.com/arminbiere/cadical), but optionally also supports [Clingo](https://potassco.org/clingo).
 Please refer to the linked websites for installation instructions.
 Cadical is pulled automatically as part of the build process.

 ### Installing Clingo